JACart2/ai-navigation/motor_control/README.md

 ```
 ros2 run <teleop>
 ```
-## This is how you send the message to the node that you want to turn the thing >
+## This is the message to send to the motor_control node when its running.
+It should be noted that the values of vel_planned and angle_planned should be changed based on upon how you would like the cart to act.

+- Negative values for the angle_planned paramters turn the car right and vice versa for positive values.
+- Negative values passed to vel_planned indicate breaking while positive values indicate acceleration

 ```
 ros2 topic pub /nav_cmd motor_control_interface/msg/VelAnglePlanned "header:
   stamp: